Like a Dragon Gaiden: The Man Who Erased His Name

 - 100 % negative mentions

 The monetization of the game is perceived as a cash grab, with many reviewers feeling that it prioritizes profit over genuine value or innovation within the franchise.
-Players express disappointment that the game feels more like an advertising campaign than a standalone experience, leading to unmet expectations regarding its content.
+Players express disappointment that the game feels more like an advertising campaign than a standalone experience, and some were misled by marketing expectations regarding gameplay features.

 “You really can tell that the only reasoning behind this game was being a cash grab rather than bringing any value into the franchise.”